ZimuHuo/glucoclock/README.md

 # Gluco'clock
 This project provides a digital diabetic logbook solution in the form of a web application.
+By providing a simplistic user interface as well as essential functionalities, the app aims at improving diabetes patient experience, facilitating patient-doctor communications, as well as providing authorised researchers access to the anonymised database for scientific research.

 ## Project structure